Are Police allowed to Stop you from Recording Them?

-Also according to the “Public Disorder” directives, police may be given Emergency Powers to stop and search people and their belongings even if they have not done anything wrong.
+According to the ‘Public Disorder’ directives, in certain cases, the police may be given emergency powers to stop and search people and their belongings even if they have not done anything wrong.
 This includes seizing and detaining personal items such as vehicles and mobile phones.

-Many police officers and citizens in Australia believe that as soon as a police officer tells you to do or not to do something that it is an order.
-However, police can only order citizens to do something (or not) based on the current laws in effect.
+Many police officers and citizens in Australia believe that as soon as a police officer tells you to do or not to do something that it is an order and therefore legal.
+However, police can only order citizens to do something or not to do something for that matter if their order is based on laws currently in effect.

-If you are approached by the police while recording them, you should calmly explain what you are doing and state you have a legal right to do so.
-Unfortunately there are many instances where this has not worked and people from photojournalists to innocent bystanders have been arrested for filming the police.
-That is why you need to know your legal rights.
-Alarmingly, we have been told by many of our clients that the recording of the incident on their phones had “disappeared” after returned to them by Police…
+If you are approached by the police while recording them, the best course of action is to calmly explain what you are doing and state you have a legal right to do so.
+Unfortunately, as many times as it has worked, it hasn’t and people from photojournalists to innocent bystanders have been arrested for filming the police which is why you need to know your legal rights.

-The reason why you are allowed to record any activity (including police activity) in a public place is because according to Australian legislation there can be no reasonable expectation of privacy while in public.
+The reason why you are allowed to record any activity (including police activity) in a public place is that, according to Australian legislation, there can be no reasonable expectation of privacy while in public.
 The police can however, stop you from recording them if they are on private property.

 There are also eavesdropping and wiretapping laws that make it illegal to use your phone or any other device to record audio of a private conversation without consent.
 If you do record the police protect yourself by ensuring that firstly that the filming was done openly and secondly it was done without infringing on the officer’s abilities to perform their duties.